jamalihassan0307/nextjs-ai-chatbot/README.md

 Special thanks to:

-- Vercel team for the AI SDK
+- Google Cloud team for Gemini AI
-- All AI provider partners (Replicate, OpenAI, Google, Fireworks)
+- Firebase team for Authentication services
+- Vercel for hosting and deployment
-- The open-source community -->
+- The open-source community